How you're protected

 We’ve purchased an additional insurance policy for Robinhood Markets, Inc., Robinhood Financial LLC, and Robinhood Securities, LLC to supplement SIPC protection.
 The additional insurance becomes available to customers in the event that SIPC limits are exhausted.
 This additional insurance policy provides protection for securities and cash up to an aggregate of $1 billion, and is limited to a combined return to any customer of $50 million in securities, including $1.9 million in cash.
 Similar to SIPC protection, this additional insurance doesn’t protect against a loss in the market value of securities.

 SIPC coverage doesn’t protect against a loss in the market value of securities.
-Crypto investments through Robinhood Crypto aren’t protected by SIPC and that Robinhood Crypto isn’t a member of FINRA or SIPC.
+Crypto positions through Robinhood Crypto aren’t protected by SIPC and that Robinhood Crypto isn’t a member of FINRA or SIPC.

-Brokerage customers who opt in to the Brokerage cash sweep program have their uninvested cash automatically swept.
-The cash deposits swept to these banks are eligible for FDIC insurance up to a total maximum of $1.5 million (will go up to $2 million on or after June 1, 2023).
-That’s up to $250,000 per program bank, inclusive of deposits already held at the bank in the same ownership capacity.
+Brokerage customers who opt in to the Brokerage cash sweep program have their eligible uninvested cash automatically (unrestricted cash intended for investing that hasn't yet been invested or spent) deposited at these banks where it becomes eligible for FDIC insurance up to a total maximum of $2 million.
+That’s up to $250,000 per program bank, inclusive of deposits already held at the bank in the same ownership capacity, subject to FDIC insurance coverage limits and any capacity limitations at the banks.
 While the FDIC insurance coverage limit at each bank is $250,000, $2,000 is reserved for accrued interest.
+If you opt out of one more program banks, your FDIC insurance coverage may be reduced.

 Robinhood’s security team uses a number of industry-standard measures to protect your account and ensure your experience with us is safe and secure.
 We understand that you place a lot of trust in our services, and we're constantly working to ensure Robinhood is one of the safest places for you to build your financial future.